pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-a-pulumi-project/index.md

 ```

 This command creates all the files we need, initializes a new stack named `dev`
-(an instance of our project), and installs the needed package dependencies from
+(an instance of our project), and installs any necessary dependencies.
-[PyPI](https://pypi.org/), the Python Package Index.

 ## Inspect your new project